 - Sprinkle cheese on meals or snacks.

-- Add a drizzle of strawberry/chocolate syrup to regular milk.
+- Add a drizzle of strawberry or chocolate syrup to regular milk.

 - Add fruit butter to cottage cheese or curd.